-The standard DECT- (Digital Enhanced Cordless Telecommunications) commonly used for domestic or corporate purposes for digital portable (cordless) phones to access a fixed telephone network via radio.
-Users have freedom of movement and can contact each other internally.
+The standard DECT (Digital Enhanced Cordless Telecommunications) is commonly used for domestic or corporate purposes.
+Digital portable, wireless phones have access to a fixed telephone network via radio.
+Users will have freedom of movement with secure DECT solutions and connections internally.

 DECT systems can be fitted on analogue or digital systems, including voice over IP phones (VoIP).

 - Better quality speech and greater operating range